dNationCloud/inet-outage-detector/README.md

 # dNation Internet Outage Detector

 Ever wondered why your video calls sometimes suffer from poor voice/video quality?
-It may be related to reliability (not capacity) of your Internet connection.
+It may be related to reliability (not bandwidth) of your Internet connection.

 We had this problem in my company for a while, main difficulty was that it happened only rarely.
 This project helps to detect Internet outages over a long period of time (e.g. 1 month) with minimal footprint.